dtinth/pushnot/README.md

 pushnot
 =======

-Thai's push notification server written in Node.js.
+Thai's personal push notification server written in Node.js.
 A combination of:

 * [zephyros][] for alerts and [node-zephyros][] for a promise-based Node.js interface.
 * [express][] for building HTTP API.